RoyLR995/Scraper-BrowserStack/README.md

     Open Chrome, go to Help > About Google Chrome, and note the version (e.g., 117.x).
   * Download ChromeDriver:
     Visit ChromeDriver Downloads and download the version matching your Chrome's major version.

-    Windows: chromedriver_win32.zip
+    Windows: chromedriver_win32.zip or chromedriver_win64.zip

     Mac: chromedriver_mac64.zip or chromedriver_mac64_arm64.zip

     Linux: chromedriver_linux64.zip
   * Extract ChromeDriver:
-    Unzip the file and note the path to chromedriver.exe (e.g., C:/path/to/chromedriver.exe).
+    Unzip the file and note the path to chromedriver.exe application (e.g., C:/path/to/chromedriver.exe).

 * BrowserStack Account: Register at BrowserStack for automated testing.
   Note the BrowserStack username and BrowserStack Access Key for future purposes which you can find in https://www.browserstack.com/accounts/profile/details after logging in to your account.